Welcome! Do look around now you’ve found me lurking here… there’s more below

 My teaching at University of Sheffield Department of Journalism Studies includes the undergraduate first year module Introducing Global Journalism Studies and my MA module ‘Propaganda, Media and Conflict in a Changing World’.
 I also supervise PhD, MA and BA dissertations.

 Grants and Awards:

 My 2 Masters degrees and PhD were funded by studentships including a 1+3 award from the Economics and Social Research Council

 I am a CI on an ESRC Seminar Series Grant (£30,000 as CI, with Vian Bakir PI) DATA-PSST!
 Debating and Assessing Transparency Arrangements: Privacy, Security, Sur/Sous/Veillance & Trust – 2014

 I am a CI on the White Rose Collaboration Fund Award (£10,660 as CI, with Dr Alexandra Hall PI) for ‘Europe, migration and the new politics of (in)security’ – 2016-17

 I have gained university funding for 2 research assistants (2014-15) and a methods workshop ‘Hidden Power: Innovative Methods for Researching Power in a Post-Snowden Era’ (31st May 2016)

 Talks and Invitations:

 My first invited talk was in 2006 for NATO at their Centre for Defence Against Terrorism in Ankara.
-Since then I have had many invitations to speak – in February I had the honour of going to NYU as a Visiting Scholar.
-While there I conducted research, visited Prof. Terence Moran and Prof. Steven Lukes, and taught in the Department of Media, Culture and Communication and the Department of Sociology, here I am with Prof. Lukes’ class!
+Since then I have had many invitations to speak – I have had the honour of going to NYU as a Visiting Scholar.
+While there I conducted research, visited Prof. Terence Moran and Prof. Steven Lukes, and taught in the Department of Media, Culture and Communication and the Department of Sociology, here I am with Prof. Lukes’ classes of 2015 and 2017.